-The first stop over for most visitors to American Samoa is the Fagatele Bay National Marine Sanctuary which houses a broad range of tropical fishes such as the damsel fish, parrot fish and the butterfly fish alongside numerous sea creatures including crabs, octopus, sharks and lobster.
-The American Samoa National Park is also worthy a visit even though it doesn’t have much to offer as such.
+The first stopover for most visitors to American Samoa is the Fagatele Bay National Marine Sanctuary which houses a broad range of tropical fishes such as the damselfish, parrotfish, and the butterflyfish alongside numerous sea creatures including crabs, octopus, sharks, and lobster.
+The American Samoa National Park is also worth a visit even though it doesn’t have much to offer as such.

-Natives in American Samoa talk the Samoan language but most people are English speakers as well and most of them are in fact bilingual.
-A key attraction to be found here is the flower pot or Fatu ma Futi which stands tall in the mini island and houses many fruit bats and exoticbirds.
-The Toaga Beach is definitely a must visit but remember to carry along your snorkel in order to explore the areas pristine coral reefs that beautifully fringe on the shores.
-You can access the beach from the Tisa’s Barefoot Bar and Grill but don’t expect to find showers here.
+Natives in American Samoa talk the Samoan language but most people are English speakers as well and most of them are bilingual.
+A key attraction to be found here is the flower pot or Fatu ma Futi which stands tall in the mini island and houses many fruit bats and exotic birds.
+The Tonga Beach is a must-visit but remember to carry along your snorkel to explore the areas pristine coral reefs that beautifully fringe on the shores.
+You can access the beach from Tisa’s Barefoot Bar and Grill but don’t expect to find showers here.
 There are many locally operated kiosks and shops where you can buy a wide range of things especially the traditional wooden weapons and some handmade clothes.

 There are many eating places in American Samoa especially in Tutuila that is home to many fine restaurants and fast food joins.
-Most of these restaurants provide a wide range or cuisines ranging from American and Japanese cuisines to Chinese, Polynesian and Italian cuisines.
-All the islands in American Samoa provide hotel style sleeping facilities apart from Olosega.
-During your visit to American Samoa, it is advisable that you are very careful as there are many stray dogs here that could attack you.
-Also, during your visit, it is advisable that you carry along your medications as you might not find supplies here.
-Crime rate in American Samoa are low but when swimming at the beaches, you should stay safe from rip tides that can easily sweep you away.
+Most of these restaurants provide a wide range of cuisines ranging from American and Japanese cuisines to Chinese, Polynesian, and Italian cuisines.
+All the islands in American Samoa provide hotel-style sleeping facilities apart from Olosega.
+During your visit to American Samoa, you should be very careful as there are many stray dogs here that could attack you.
+Also, during your visit, you should carry along your medications as you might not find supplies here.
+The crime rate in American Samoa is low but when swimming at the beaches, you should stay safe from rip tides that can easily sweep you away.